kenatiod/MUT/Understanding Machine Understanding.md

 For Alice and Bob, this has meant designing the MUTT to include evaluations that probe Claude's ability to engage in open-ended dialogue, provide explanations and justifications for its reasoning, and adapt to the needs and preferences of human users.
 By grounding the evaluation in real-world human-AI interaction, they hope to gain a more authentic assessment of Claude's understanding capabilities.

+(The principles and best practices for enabling effective human-AI teaming and collaboration are further explored in Appendix A7.)

 ### 8.4 -- The Challenge of Evaluating AI Safety and Robustness

 In addition to assessing the cognitive capabilities of AI systems, the future of AI evaluation must also grapple with the critical challenges of ensuring the safety, security, and robustness of these technologies.
 As AI systems become more powerful and autonomous, the risks of unintended consequences, adversarial attacks, and misuse become increasingly salient. [](https://www.turing.ac.uk/sites/default/files/2019-06/understanding_artificial_intelligence_ethics_and_safety.pdf)